hendrixjoseph/hendrixjoseph.github.io/_posts/2020-09-10-github-actions-tag-page-generator-for-jekyll-blogs.md

 The source for Tag Page Generator for Jekyll Blogs is available [on its GitHub page](https://github.com/hendrixjoseph/jekyll-tag-page-generator-action).

 Tag Page Generator for Jekyll Blogs is also [on the GitHub Marketplace](https://github.com/marketplace/actions/tag-page-generator-for-jekyll-blogs).

+To see some example pages, go to the [Individual Tag Pages ](https://www.joehxblog.com/sitemap/#individual-tag-pages) section of my sitemap.
+If you just want to quickly view one example, check out the  [money tag](https://www.joehxblog.com/tags/money/).